-The table below summarizes the incidence of malignancies in the two controlled trials (Studies 1 and 2) for the prevention of acute rejection [see Clinical Studies (14.1)].
+Table 2 below summarizes the incidence of malignancies in the two controlled trials (Studies 1 and 2) for the prevention of acute rejection [see Clinical Studies (14.1)].

-At 24 months (Study 1) and 36 months (Study 2), there were no significant differences among treatment groups.
+At 24 months (Study 1) and 36 months (Study 2) post-transplant, there were no significant differences among treatment groups.